-- 6.1 Consistent with its mission, the institution enrolls a student body that is broadly representative of the population the institution wishes to serve.
-The institution has an orderly and ethical program of admission that complies with the requirements of legislation concerning equality of educational opportunity.
-Its admission and retention policies and procedures are clear, consistent with its mission and purposes, and available to all students and prospective students electronically and through other appropriate publications. - 6.2 Standards for admission ensure that student qualifications and expectations are compatible with institutional objectives.
+- 6.1 Consistent with its mission, the institution sets and achieves realistic goals to enroll a student body that is broadly representative of the population the institution wishes to serve and addresses its own goals for the achievement of diversity among its students. - 6.2 The institution has an orderly and ethical program of admission that complies with the requirements of legislation concerning equality of educational opportunity.
+Its admission and retention policies and procedures are clear, consistent with its mission and purposes, and available to all students and prospective students electronically and through other appropriate publications. - 6.3 Standards for admission ensure that student qualifications and expectations are compatible with institutional objectives.
 Individuals admitted demonstrate through their intellectual and personal qualifications a reasonable potential for success in the programs to which they are admitted.
 If the institution recruits and admits individuals with identified needs that must be addressed to assure their likely academic success, it applies appropriate mechanisms to address those needs so as to provide reasonable opportunities for that success.
 Such mechanisms receive sufficient support and are adequate to the needs of those admitted.
-The institution endeavors to integrate specifically recruited populations into the larger student body and to assure that they have comparable academic experiences. - 6.3 The institution utilizes appropriate methods of evaluation to identify deficiencies and offers appropriate developmental or remedial support where necessary to prepare students for collegiate study.
+The institution endeavors to integrate specifically recruited populations into the larger student body and to assure that they have comparable academic experiences. - 6.4 The institution utilizes appropriate methods of evaluation to identify deficiencies and offers appropriate developmental or remedial support where necessary to prepare students for collegiate study.
 Such testing and remediation receive sufficient support and are adequate to serve the needs of students admitted.
-(For admission of graduate students, see 4.23.)
+(For admission of graduate students, see 4.24.)